LiamJCates/Programming-Notes/C++/Syntax/Operators.md

 | x ^= y; | x = x ^ y; |
 | x \|= y; | x = x \| y; |

+An assignment operator performs a given operation between operands and then assigns the result to the first operand.

 ## Increment and Decrement